dvsa/.github/README.md

 ### display-inputs

-Action to output the inputs to a workflow to the logs and (optionally) to display them on the GitHub summary
+Action to output the inputs to a workflow on the GitHub summary

 [Display Inputs to Workflow](.github/actions/display-inputs/README.md)